Atlantic hurricane season: HURDAT

 HURDAT was not designed with all of these uses in mind when it was first put together and not all of them may be appropriate given its original motivation.
 HURDAT contains numerous systematic as well as some random errors in the database.
-Additionally, analysis techniques have changed over the years at NHC as their understanding of tropical cyclones has developed, leading to biases in the historical database.
+Analysis techniques have changed over the years at NHC as their understanding of tropical cyclones has developed, leading to biases in the historical database.
 Another difficulty in applying the hurricane database to studies concerned with landfalling events is the lack of exact location, time and intensity at hurricane landfall.

 Re-analysis project

 HURDAT is regularly updated annually to reflect the previous season's activity.
 The older portion of the database has been regularly revised since 2001.
 The first time in 2001 led to the addition of tropical cyclone tracks for the years 1851 to 1885.
 The second time was in October 2002 when Hurricane Andrew (August 1992) was upgraded to a Category 5.
 Recent efforts into uncovering undocumented historical hurricanes in the late 19th and 20th centuries by various researchers have greatly increased our knowledge of these past events.

-Tropical storms from 1851 to 1970 have already been reanalyzed with most recently, re-analysis of tropical storms from 1961 to 1965 being completed and integrated into HURDAT database in November 2019, and re-analysis of tropical storms from 1966 to 1970 being completed and integrated into HURDAT database in January 2022.
+Tropical storms from 1851 to 1970 have been reanalyzed.
+In November 2019, a re-analysis of tropical storms from 1961 to 1965 were completed and integrated into the HURDAT database.
+In January 2022, a re-analysis of tropical storms from 1966 to 1970 was completed and integrated into the HURDAT database.
 Possible changes for the years 1971 onward are not yet incorporated into the HURDAT database.
 Due to these issues, a re-analysis of the Atlantic hurricane database is being attempted that will be completed in three years.

-In addition to the groundbreaking work by Partagas Cigars, additional analyses, digitization and quality control of the data was carried out by researchers at the NOAA Hurricane Research Division funded by the NOAA Office of Global Programs.
+In addition to the groundbreaking work by José Fernández Partagás, additional analyses, digitization and quality control of the data was carried out by researchers at the NOAA Hurricane Research Division funded by the NOAA Office of Global Programs.

 The National Hurricane Center's Best Track Change Committee has approved changes for a few recent cyclones, such as Hurricane Andrew.
 Official changes to the Atlantic hurricane database are approved by the National Hurricane Center Best Track Change Committee.